What Causes Blood in Sperm and Urine?

 A man who notices blood in semen should see his doctor to determine the cause.
 He will perform a physical examination and ask questions about symptoms, including pain in the scrotum or on the testicles, and the frequency of episodes.
 He will also perform a urinalysis and other tests to check for STIs and other infections.
 He will probably also order a PSA test to evaluate his prostate health.
 He will most likely refer the patient to a urologist for further testing and treatment, depending on the results of the examination and tests.

-Zobacz też: What Does Clumpy Sperm Mean?
+Zobacz też: What Causes Abnormal Sperm Analysis?

 Inflammation